csipe24/Note-Taker/README.md

 As a coder it has been very hectic to write notes and keep them organized!
 This application will allow you to save notes to a server and access them at any time!

 # Usage
 Use this application for a quick and easy way to write notes, organize notes and access them quickly!
+This application uses several packages including fs, path, util and uuid!
 # Preview
 ![picture](public/assets/preview.jpg)